Local water users provided production inputs in exchange for families´ commitments to conserve their forested watersheds.

 Preparing for COP 21 in Paris, Tarija’s Governor Oliva recognizes the “watershared” commitment of the municipality of El Torno

-The Governor of Tarija, Adrian Oliva Alcázar, will participate with Natura in the COP21 in Paris, where he will present Tarija’s…read more
+The Governor of Tarija, Adrian Oliva Alcázar, will participate with Natura in the COP21 in Paris, where he will present Tarija’s conservation and water supply…read more

 Representatives of 17 countries learned about Reciprocal Water Agreements to protect and conserve watersheds